technicat/resume/index.md

 An expert system for submarine simulation.

-Added multiplayer network capability to support participation wide area networked exercises.
+- Added support for local area network simulations (i.e. games)

+- Added Distributed Interactive Simulation support for wide-area network simulations (wargames)

-- Donned a submarine uniform and took part in two exercises.
+- Donned a submarine uniform and took part in two exercises like I was in The Hunt for Red October

 *government:* *Distributed Interactive Simulation, Lisp, C++*